serval19/ShannonFanoEncoding/README.md

 # ShannonFanoEncoding
-implementation of shannon fano data compression using python
+Implementation of shannon fano data compression using python.
+Done for ITC Course Project.